caxperts/upv-webservices-integration/README.md

 # upv-webservices-integration
 Api integration samples for the [UPV WebServices](https://www.caxperts.com/help/UniversalPlantViewer/UPV%20WebServices%20Overview)
-The shown samples are tested for the UPV WebServices 2.1 release
+The shown samples are for the UPV WebServices 2.1 release unless specified otherwise

 There are 2 separate APIs contained in the UPV WebServices.